Logo Voyage

 You can check the original Wikivoyage article Here

 Qufu (曲阜 Qūfù) is a town in Shandong Province, located about 2 hours by bus from the provincial capital Jinan.
-Famous as the birthplace of Confucius, its Confucius related sites are declared a UNESCO World Heritage Site.
+Famous as the birthplace and the hometown of Confucius, its Confucius-related sites have been declared a UNESCO World Heritage Site.

-Qufu, this place known as the "Holy City of the East," is the birthplace of Confucian culture and the hometown of Confucius.
-Here there is no commercial hustle and bustle, only a millennium of history, making it perfect for a quiet cultural journey.
+Qufu is known as the "Holy City of the East".
+Here there is no commercial hustle and bustle, only a millennium of history, making for a quiet cultural journey.

 City Walls of Qufu